leela-zero/leela-zero/CLOUD.md

 ## Extra : If you are manually creating your instances (without using managed instance group), in case of system package corruption : Delete the instance

-note : What is said in the section below only applies to manually created VM instances (if you're not using managed instance groups)
+Note : What is said in the section below only applies to manually created VM instances (if you're not using managed instance groups).
 If you followed the main tutorial's instructions, you don't need what to do what is below, as the managed instance group will automatically create a new instance and autostart it even if it is terminated after only 1 minute of life.

 The first boot installation takes exactly 10 minutes.